Table of Contents

 First let's point out some obvious performance pitfalls in the code above:

-• Generality. parry3d is an excellent library with a lot of functionality, but that requires more general code than we actually need.
-And generality comes at cost.
+is an excellent library with a lot of functionality, but that requires more general code than we actually need.
+And generality comes at cost. - A lot of RNG.
+Not shown above, but the material calculations required a lot of randomness, and RNG is slow.

 Now lets look again at the original game we're trying to clone:

-• The only two types of shapes we need are an axis-aligned infinite plane and a sphere.
+- The only two types of shapes we need are an axis-aligned infinite plane and a sphere.
 No, we don't need boxes to draw paddles, we can emulate them with spherical caps.

-• Perfect metallic reflection is good enough for all surfaces just because.
+- Perfect metallic reflection is good enough for all surfaces just because.

-• The number of objects is known in advance.
+- The number of objects is known in advance.
 The positions of planes and their normals are fixed.

-• Tracing happens inside the box, meaning a ray has to hit something eventually.
+- Tracing happens inside the box, meaning a ray has to hit something eventually.

-With all this in mind I started off again.
-Every object got an entry in the Obstacle enum, with all the properties stored in several const arrays.
-Intersecting an axis-aligned plane was reduced to a one-dimensional equation, and intersection of all the planes became a cascade of ifs, one for each dimension.
+Intersecting an axis-aligned plane was reduced to a one-dimensional equation, and intersection of all the planes became a cascade of if

 // Intersecting planes along the X axis